altid/altid.github.io/basic-setup.md

 ## Commands

-As a side note, there are a number of commands you can run from a ubqt client.
+As a side note, there are a number of commands you can run from an Altid client.
 The whole list depends on the service you are connected to, but the following will always be available:

  - `buffer <buffer>`: change the current viewed buffer
  - `open <buffer>`: open a buffer